Initializing...

 Hello Petros Tsintzos and Dr. Christos Papadopoulos,

-video frame grabbers.
-The JVC 9800 is a digital camcorder that takes advantage of the new
+The same is true for the video hardware.
+The "new" APAS computers include Digital Video frame grabbers that are not compatible with the "older" analog video frame grabbers.
+The JVC 9800 is a digital camcorder that takes advantage of the new frame grabber.

 I hope this information is helpful.